Mark2Mark/Skedge/README.md

 ##### TODO

 - Display change of file in Window Title (Completeley different file handling).
+- Skedge has some peculiar quirks that don’t need to be transferred to the actual reporterPlugin code later.
+  - for instance calling some variables and functions `global`
 - Provide some code snippets.
 - Sophisticated syntax highlighting.